Search for Higgs boson decays into a pair of pseudoscalar particles in the $\gamma\gamma\tau_{\text{had}}\tau_{\text{had}}$ final state using $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Statistical analysis

 The systematic uncertainties are implemented in the likelihood function as nuisance parameters constrained by Gaussian penalty terms, and are summarised in Table~\ref{tab:systs}.
 The theoretical uncertainties affecting the measurement of \br~arise from variations of the renormalisation and factorisation scales, as well as the choice of the PDFs, modifying the total signal selection efficiency evaluated in simulated samples.
-The experimental uncertainties directly impacting the signal yield include those related to the integrated luminosity, the modelling of pile-up interactions in simulation, the trigger efficiency, the photon identification and isolation efficiencies, the photon energy scale and resolution, the boosted \ditau\ reconstruction efficiency that includes the extrapolation uncertainty, and the resolved $\tau$-lepton reconstruction and identification efficiencies, as well as the $\tau$-lepton energy scale.
+The experimental uncertainties directly impacting the signal yield include those related to the integrated luminosity, the modelling of pile-up interactions in simulation, the trigger efficiency, the photon identification and isolation efficiencies, the photon energy scale and resolution, the boosted \ditau\ object, and the resolved $\tau$-lepton reconstruction and identification efficiencies, as well as the $\tau$-lepton energy scale.
+The boosted \ditau\ object uncertainty combines the \ditau\ scale factor uncertainty --- accounting for the \ditau\ reconstruction, energy scale calibration, and the statistical uncertainty of the scale factor measurement --- with the extrapolation uncertainty.
 An additional systematic uncertainty in the trigger is included to account for the capability of the trigger system to identify two closely spaced electromagnetic showers, as done in Ref.~\cite{HIGG-2019-23}.
 Systematic uncertainties accounting for signal and background mismodelling are included, primarily arising from the signal shape parameterisation and the fit bias (discussed in Section~\ref{sec:bkg}).
 All systematic uncertainties, except those specific to either the boosted or resolved $\tau$-lepton reconstruction, are applied to both categories.

 The best-fit branching ratio is obtained by performing an unbinned likelihood fit to the data under the signal-plus-background hypothesis.
 The compatibility of the observed data and the background-only hypothesis for a given signal hypothesis \ma\ is tested by estimating a local $p$-value based on a profile-likelihood-ratio test statistic~\cite{Cowan:2010js}.